 one regularly scheduled Board of Directors monthly meeting and the Manager will present monthly

 Action Plan and Recommendations.
+Do you wonder how to clean a house professionally checklist?
+House cleaning service in Georgia can help you with that.
 The Manager will keep the Board advised of changes in

 Association’s law as such information is provided to the Manager.

 8. General Membership Meetings:

 The Manager will organize the annual meeting of the membership of the Association as well as

 special meetings of the membership, including preparation and delivery of membership notices, voting

 certificates proxy forms, etc, and will prepare the agendas for these meetings and assist in overseeing